jacethedeckbuilder/file-transfer/README.md

 # file-transfer
-moves all the files in one folder into another folder. this is useful to tranfer documents from one drive to another in addition to moving stuff from google drives
+moves all the files  and folders into a new destination folder.<br>
+this is useful to transfer a large amount of documents from one drive into another drive without having to worry about what happens with that process is interupted
+<br> you can also use this to tranfer files in your google drive if you have the google drive app downloaded